DAL: A Practical Prior-Free Black-Box Framework for Piecewise Stationary Bandits: Practical Performance

-We evaluate DAL on piecewise-stationarity and drifting non-stationarity across synthetic and real-world benchmarks.
-Baselines include: MASTER~\cite{wei2021master}, the only other black-box algorithm with order-optimal regret.
-While MASTER has no formal guarantees for SCBs, empirical evidence~\cite{wang2023weight} supports pairing it with Logistic-UCB-1~\cite{faury2020concord} for NS-SCBs.
-We also include two state-of-the-art prior-free, order-optimal methods: ADA-OPKB~\cite{hong2023opkb} for NS-LBs/NS-KBs and ADA-ILCTB+~\cite{chen2019adailtcbp} for NS-CBs.
-ADA-OPKB requires extensive parameter tuning for strong performance (7 hyper-parameters), posing a challenge in a truly prior-free environment.
-For fair comparison, however, we tune its parameters to optimize its performance in our evaluation.
-We also tune MASTER's single hyperparameter ($n$) for best performance.
-Finally, two prior-based discounted methods are used for comparison: WeightUCB~\cite{wang2023weight} (drifting PBs and PS-SCBs) and WGP-UCB~\cite{deng2022wgpucb} (drifting KBs).
-Unless noted otherwise, we adopt the hyperparameters in the prior works in our experiments.
+We evaluate \emph{all} methods referenced in Section~\ref{sec:intro}, highlighting the strongest state-of-the-art algorithms applicable to PS and drifting settings across both synthetic and real-world benchmarks.
+These baselines include MASTER~\citep{wei2021master}, the only black-box method with order-optimal regret.
+MASTER lacks guarantees for NS-SCBs, but empirical evidence~\citep{wang2023weight} supports using it with Log-UCB-1~\citep{faury2020concord}.
+We additionally include two prior-free, order-optimal algorithms: ADA-OPKB~\citep{hong2023opkb} for NS-LBs/NS-KBs and ADA-ILTCB+~\citep{chen2019adailtcbp} for NS-CBs.
+ADA-OPKB requires extensive tuning (7 hyperparameters), which is incompatible with a fully prior-free setting; nevertheless, we tune it (and MASTER’s single parameter~$n$) for best performance.
+We also compare against two prior-based discounted approaches, WeightUCB~\citep{wang2023weight} for drifting PBs and PS-SCBs, and WGP-UCB~\citep{deng2022wgpucb} for drifting KBs.
+All remaining methods are \emph{prior-based}.
+To maintain readability, we group algorithms by paradigm (discounted, sliding-window, budget-restart) while keeping distinct methods separate when they differ meaningfully.
+In real-world experiments, we focus on the strongest current state-of-the-art methods, as the remaining algorithms are less competitive.
+We use the hyperparameters specified in the original works.